 This idea is what Cal Newport calls the ‘Hard to do” approach.
 It means if you maintain this approach - work all the time - you would end up tired and burnt out in no time.
 And you don’t build a great business burnt out rather you build a great business when you are in your best state of mind and health.

 The most effective way of working that I have found is maintaining a focused stretch of work time.
-It means you work, in a strictly focused manner, on your core areas that would move your company forward for a certain period of time every day.
+It means you work, in a strictly focused manner, on your core areas that would move your company forward for a certain period every day.

 This period has to be distraction-free.
-You should avoid email, phone calls, and all kinds of major and minor distractions during this period of time and solely do your work.
+You should avoid email, phone calls, and all kinds of major and minor distractions during this time and solely do your work.
 And then you have to maintain an off time, which is after a certain time you have to rest and spend time doing things other than building your business.
 Because when you keep working all the time, your performance suffers and you fail to deliver at your best.
 And most importantly, it is not sustainable in the long run.

 I’m telling this from personal experience.
 I did this myself - a long hour of work and getting nothing meaningful done.
-The reason is that we are always multitasking and run from one thing to another the entire day ending up doing nothing meaningful.
+The reason is that we are always multitasking and running from one thing to another the entire day ending up doing nothing meaningful.
 We are busy all the time but we are not getting enough done because we are not focusing.

-At FS, we’re working extra hours but we would still miss client works and that’s when I started to look hard at what’s going wrong.
+At FS, we’re working extra hours but we would still miss client work and that’s when I started to look hard at what’s going wrong.
 I have realized that I was busy all the time but I was not doing important work all the time.

 Being busy does not mean that you are busy productively.
 As well as being in front of your computer or device all the time does not mean that you are doing meaningful work.

-Over the last couple of months, I have been working on my lifestyle - how I operate as an early-stage founder - and it has changed my outlook towards a lot of things that we approach as early-stage founders.
+Over the last couple of months, I have been working on my lifestyle - how I operate as an early-stage founder - and it has changed my outlook toward a lot of things that we approach as early-stage founders.
 I now break down my days into different blocks for important focused work and other communication work.

-During the focus hours, I only focus on doing important works.
+During the focus hours, I only focus on doing important work.
 For me, this is around editing, growth, and crafting ideas.
 And during communication hours, I send emails, reply, and meet people.
 I have found this to be extremely effective.
 I have also found that it has improved the productivity of my entire team and company.

 I’m still in the middle of this experimentation, I expect to find out more ways of doing focus work.
-I plan to share my experience as I go as discover more ideas around focused work.
+I plan to share my experience as I go and discover more ideas around focused work.